architecture-first/boa-showcase/docs/programming/Special-Features.md

 In the diagram above, both generations of the Merchant exist in the Vicinity.
 By default, the messages will alternate in a round-robin fashion.
-This scenario can support a form of A/B testing where a percentage of messages will be sent to the new generation and the rest to the other generation for a slow rollout.
+This scenario can support a form of Canary deployment or A/B testing where a percentage of messages are sent to the new generation and the rest to the other generation for a slow rollout.

 ### Blue/Green deployment
-Blue/Green deployment is supported by using the boa-project attribute
+Blue/Green deployment is supported by using the _boa-project_ attribute

 ![](images/Special-Features/Special-project-debugger.png)

-Define the project variable in the debugger or deployment yaml if Docker or Kubernetes.
+Define the project variable in the debugger or deployment yaml if using Docker or Kubernetes.

 ![](images/Special-Features/Merchant-project-running.png)